 It is painful to watch someone you love going through signs of addiction.
 It is critical to remember that these negative changes don’t reflect who you’re loved one really is.

 The biggest takeaway from this is that unexplained change can be a sign of a bigger problem.
 Addiction has the potential to change the way a person feels, thinks and interacts with the world.
 It can also lead to depression, anxiety or paranoia.
 All of these factors that impact everyday life in countless ways.

 What to Do When You Spot These Signs of Addiction

-If you spot these signs of addiction, or any others, it might be time to take action.
-Sometimes, an intervention could be necessary.
+If you spot these signs of addiction or any others, it might be time to take action.
+Sometimes, an intervention could be necessary to help your loved one get proper treatment.
 Then, you can begin the search for an appropriate recovery program.